Elucidating Robust Learning with Uncertainty-Aware Corruption Pattern Estimation: Experiments

 \subsection{Implementation Details}

-\paragraph{Class conditioned noise setting} We first construct a class-conditional noise dataset with clean instances and noisy labels whose corruption rate is solely a function of class information.
-We evaluate the proposed method on four different datasets, MNIST, CIFAR10, CIFAR100, and TREC.
-The former three are popularly used for evaluating the robustness of the image classification algorithms.
-We further validate our method on sentence classification problems, TREC dataset.
+\paragraph{Class-Conditional Noise (CCN) Setting} We first construct a Class-Conditional Noise (CCN) dataset with clean instances and noisy labels whose corruption rate is solely a function of class information.
+We evaluate the proposed method on four different datasets, MNIST, CIFAR10, and CIFAR100.
+These datasets are popularly used for evaluating the robustness of the image classification algorithms.
 Following JoCoR~\cite{wei_20}, we conduct experiments on four different label corruption patterns: Symmetry-20\%, Symmetry-50\%, Symmetry-80\%, and Asymmetry-40\%.
-We set Symmetry-70\% instead of Symmetry-80\% on the TREC dataset since it contains imbalanced labels; too severe label noise makes the number of clean instances not enough for learning.
-Furthermore, to show the generalization of noise transition matrix estimation, we test on two more noise patterns, Dual-40\% and Tridigagonal-60\%.
-These noise patterns are similar to asymmetric noise, but they shift the label randomly to assigned two or three labels.
-For example, Dual-40\% patterns denote the label can be shifted to two labels with each probability of 20\%.